dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 ---

 **3**.
 Start the simulation by clicking **Start Simulation**.
-You can use the remote controller to change the course of the aircraft or bring it back with the **Return-to-Home** function.
-Enable API Control to allow control from a mobile or onboard device.
+You can use the remote controller to change the course of the aircraft by swithing the control mode to **P** or bring it back home with the **Return-to-Home** button on the remote controller.

 Please check the data on the left down corner of view, World X, Y, Z represents the North-South, East- West, and Up-Down axes (take the North, East and Up directions as positive).

 **4**.
 In order to change the view angle, left-click and drag, and to scroll, zoom in and zoom out.